-At December 31, 2009 and 2008, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.30% and 33.76%, respectively.
-Investment income relating to the HBI Investment Trust is allocated to the individual plans based on the balances invested by each Savings Plan.
+At each of December 31, 2010 and 2009, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.59%.
+Investment income relating to the HBI Investment Trust is allocated to the Savings Plans based on the balances invested by each Savings Plan.